Things to do on Papa Westray

 Papay Gyro Nights Art Festival is an international contemporary art festival taking place in Papay on the first full moon

 in February and based on the ancient Papay tradition, The Night of The Gyros.
-In 2012, beside the Festival at home, Papay Gyro Nights touring programme is presented around the world each year, from Iceland to Hong Kong.
+Besides the Festival at home, Papay Gyro Nights touring programme is presented around the world each year, from Iceland to Hong Kong.

 (Papay Arts Centre) is organising a programme of art exhibitions, concerts and talks in Papay and also artists'

 residencies and commissions as a way of exploration and documentation of the island's unique landscape and heritage.

 Open by appointment, or when events advertised.

 As well as great beaches and wide open spaces, Papay has a variety of other play opportunities for

 families and children of all ages.
 The well-equipped play area next to the community school offers adventure play